 I received my law degree from Emory University, and my undergraduate degree from Smith College.
 They are good schools, but I don't think I am smarter than my clients just because I am lawyer or because I have fancy degrees.

 I am an entrepreneur and a businessperson at heart.
-Before forming my own firm, I worked with some good attorneys at Kitchens New Cleghorn both as an attorney, and before law school, as a paralegal.
+Before forming my own firm, I worked with some good attorneys at a small Alanta firm both as an attorney, and before law school, as a paralegal.

-I am a trained Guardian Ad Litem who accepts cases in Fulton County and DeKalb County, which means I help judges in difficult custody cases decide what to do by fact-finding, and making recommendations.
+I am a trained Guardian Ad Litem who accepts cases in Chatham County, which means I help judges in difficult custody cases decide what to do by fact-finding, and making recommendations.

 I have mediated more than 225 landlord-tenant cases in Fulton County and DeKalb County Magistrate Courts (aka, "dispossessory court"), helping landlords and tenants come up with fair and reasonable agreements that benefit both parties.
 I have only impassed about 11% of the cases assigned to me.

 Before law school, I owned another business called Signature Projects LLC, which provided marketing advice and operational services to political candiates and elected officials, other businesses, and non-profits.
-Before that, I was the business manager and sometimes de facto executive director of Georgia Equality, a statewide political interest group that advocates for equality for the gay community.
+Before that, I was the business manager of Georgia Equality, a statewide political interest group that advocates for equality for the LGBT community.
 In my spare time, I did freelance writing, publishing several op-ed pieces in Southern Voice, the Washington Blade, and the Advocate.